Ubu Roi: In literature and the arts

 Joan Miró used Ubu Roi as a subject of his 50 lithographs in 1940 called the Barcelona Series.
 These pictures could be Ubu Roi but they also satirise General Franco and his generals after he had won the Spanish Civil War.

 In her book Linda McCartney's Sixties: Portrait of an Era, Linda McCartney mentions that Paul had become interested in avant-garde theatre and immersed himself in the writings of Jarry.
 This is how McCartney discovered the word "pataphysical", which he used in the lyrics of his song "Maxwell's Silver Hammer".

 The American experimental rock group Pere Ubu is named after the main character.
 Their 2009 album Long Live Père Ubu! is an adaptation of Jarry's play.

 Dead Can Dance's frontman Brendan Perry makes a reference to Père Ubu in the song "The Bogus Man" (on his second solo album Ark) with the line "Hail, Father Ubu, here comes the Grand Guignol".

 The figure of Ubu Roi, particularly as depicted by Jarry in his woodcut, appears to have inspired the character Oogie Boogie in Tim Burton's animated film The Nightmare Before Christmas.

 Television producer Gary David Goldberg named his dog Ubu and his production company Ubu Productions after Ubu Roi.

 Australian band Methyl Ethel's song "Ubu" contains references to the play.

 The protagonist of Walter Jon Williams' novel Angel Station is named Ubu Roy.

+In Paul Auster’s last novel Baumgartner (2023) King Ubu is named on page 95 clearly referencing Donald J. Trump as “King Ubu in the White House”.